tejassrivastava/StartupName_Generator_Flutter/README.md

-# flutter_app
+# Startup Name Generator

-A new Flutter application.
+A Flutter application based on flutter.dev/get-started with new added features.

 ## Getting Started